Thomas Pheasant

 I love working with clients who allow me to experiment with new creative ideas.
 That trust means everything to me.

 Baker Furniture came to me in 2001 and asked if I would consider designing a line of furniture for them based on my modern classic vocabulary.
 Initially, I turned down the offer as I was very focused on my interiors project.
-Soon they approached me again and I agreed to creating a collection which was launched in 2002.
+Soon they approached me again, and I agreed to create a collection which was launched in 2002.
 It was a wonderful experience and a very successful collection that led to designing multiple collections for Baker and McGuire.
-Last fall I launched my latest collection for Baker which celebrated our 20th anniversary of collaboration.
+Last fall, I launched my latest collection for Baker, which celebrated our 20th anniversary of collaboration.
 A few years ago, I launched my own Thomas Pheasant STUDIO Collection.
 The mission of STUDIO is to find extraordinary artisans and create limited-edition pieces inspired by their craft.
-It has been personally so rewarding to work one on one with these amazing artisans.
+It has been personally so rewarding to work one-on-one with these amazing artisans.

 Common goals between the designer and the client.